About the Utah Cyber Alliance

 The Utah Cyber Alliance is formally established as a 501(c)(6) trade association, governed by an independent board with a mission to complement existing entities like the Utah Cyber Center while providing community, resources, and implementation support for organizations across Utah.

-UCA hosts its first major event: the HB 44 (formerly HB 42) Collaborative Forum, bringing together school district IT leaders, vendors, and policy experts to tackle implementation challenges together.
+UCA hosts the HB 44 (formerly HB 42) Collaborative Forum, bringing together school district IT leaders, vendors, and policy experts to tackle implementation challenges together.

 Our Founding Board